hrishikeshsathyian/tp/docs/UserGuide.md

 ### Removing a person: `remove`

-You can remove a person from the currently active wedding based on the provided index.
+You can remove a person from the currently [opened](#opening-a-wedding--open) wedding based on the provided index.
 The index refers to the index number shown in the displayed list.
 The index **must be a positive integer**.

 Format: `remove INDEX`

-Examples:
+Example:

 - `remove 3` (Removes the third person in the list)